Hattiesburg, Mississippi: Train depot

 The Hattiesburg Train Depot was constructed in 1910 by the Southern Railway Company, and was the city's largest and most architecturally significant depot.
 The City of Hattiesburg purchased the depot and 3.2 acre of land from Norfolk Southern Railway in 2000, and began a seven-year, $10 million restoration.
 The completed depot now functions as an intermodal transportation center for bus, taxi and rail, as well as a space for exhibitions, meetings and special events.

 Government

+Local Government

 Hattiesburg is governed via a mayor-council system.
-The mayor, currently Toby Barker, is elected at large.
+The mayor is elected at large citywide.
 The city council consists of five members who are each elected from one of five wards, known as single-member districts.

-The current city council consists of the members (Council President) Ward 1 - Jeffrey George, Ward 2 - Deborah Delgado, Ward 3 - Carter Carroll, (Council Vice President) Ward 4 - Dave Ware, and Ward 5 - Nicholas Brown.
+Various powers rest according to the City charter and the Mayor-Council Form of government outline directed by Mississippi law in the city of Hattiesburg.
+The mayor can appoint heads of city municipal agencies, with approval from the city council, create new agencies if their orders are not vetoed or overturned by the city council, and can hire and fire city contractors.

+Hattiesburg's current mayor is Toby Barker of the Independent, who was elected on June 7, 2017.

+Hattiesburg's current city council members are:

+State Government

+The Mississippi Department Of Corrections (MDOC) operates the Hattiesburg Probation & Parole Office in Hattiesburg.
+The MDOC South Mississippi Correctional Institution, in unincorporated Greene County, is located in approximately 30 miles east in Hattiesburg, 90 miles southeast in Memphis, northwest in Jackson, and south in Gulfport.

+Federal Government

+The entire city of Hattiesburg is part of Mississippi's 4th congressional district.
+U.S. Representative Mike Ezell, a Republican, has served since 2023.
+He has been Chairman of the Subcommittee on Coast Guard and Maritime Transportation and a member of the Committee on Transportation and Infrastructure since 2023.

+The United States Postal Service operates the Hattiesburg Main Post Office and several smaller post offices.